ansible/ansible-ai-connect-operator/README.md

 | `admin_email`           | email address of the admin user              | `test@example.com` |
 | `admin_password_secret` | Secret that contains the admin user password | Empty string     |

 > :warning: **`admin_password_secret` must be a Kubernetes secret and not your text clear password**.

-If `admin_password_secret` is not provided, the operator will look for a secret named `<resourcename>-admin-password` for the admin password.
+If `admin_password_secret` is not provided, the operator will look for a secret named `<resourcename>-admin-password` `<resourcename>-chatbot-admin-password` for the admin password.
 If it is not present, the operator will generate a password and create a `Secret` from it named `<resourcename>-admin-password`.

 To retrieve the admin password, run `kubectl get secret <resourcename>-admin-password -o jsonpath="{.data.password}" | base64 --decode ; echo`